purecpp-org/future/README.md

 # future_demo
-a future extension implemented in c++11. crossplatform, header only, easy to use!
+a std::future extension implemented in c++11.

+the familiar taste purecpp always has: crossplatform, header only, easy to use!

 # doc